monkbroc/mrbones/motor-controller/lib/gamepad-ble/README.md

 ### `Gamepad.process()`

-Blocks for up to 10 seconds to scan for BLE gamepads, connect and pair to the first one.
+Blocks for up to 5 seconds to scan and connect to BLE gamepads.

+When it finds a BLE gamepad, it connect and pair to the first one.

 ### `Gamepad.valid()`